Avilir/ocp4_upi_baremetal/README.md

 2) supports only Alias and maybe Scale Lab
 3) supports only baremetal at this time (no clouds)
 4) public interface is assumed to be slow
-5) it assumes a single private high-speed network interface
-6) qinq-0 network configuration (each interface has separate VLAN)
+5) qinq-0 network configuration (each interface has separate VLAN)
-7) RHEL8/Centos8 - RHEL7 not supported
+6) RHEL8/Centos8 - RHEL7 not supported

-I'm working on lifting restrictions 5), then 1)
+I'm working on lifting restriction 1)

 # where to run the playbook